shmulvad/sg-car-mart-recommendation-engine/README.md

 ## TODO

-- [ ] I cannot find the code for the regressors.
-Has this been committed?
 - [ ] Add code for filling data using similarity in Task 1 Approach 2 notebook
-- [ ] We have some data files in `/scraped_data` that are not actually scraped.
-If used, they should be moved to `/data`, otherwise deleted.
 - [ ] There should be some more explanation of the files in `/scraped_data`.
 For example, what is `train_3.tsv` and `test_3.tsv`?
-- [ ] Are we using the contents of `predictor.py` in any notebooks?
-I cannot find it if that is the case.
-- [ ] `ensemble_csvs.ipynb` should be deleted if we are not using it, otherwise expanded upon below.

 ### Getting Started